vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Apt ¯ .e.
 [Poona] 1903–04.
 2 vols.
 Ananda Ashrama Sanskrit Series 46.

-Apastambadharmas¯utra ¯
+Apastambadharmasūtra ¯

 (ApDhS) ¯ Apastamba’s Aphorisms on the Sacred Law of the Hindus.
 Edited in the ¯ original Sanskrit, with critical notes, variant readings from

-Hiraṇyakeśi-dharmas¯utras, an alphabetical index of s¯utras, and word-index, together with extracts from Haradatta’s commentary, the Ujjvalā, by George B¨uhler.
+Hiraṇyakeśi-dharmasūtras, an alphabetical index of sūtras, and word-index, together with extracts from Haradatta’s commentary, the Ujjvalā, by George B¨uhler.
 Third EditioṇPoona 1932.
 Bombay Sanskrit Series Nos.
-XLIV and L. Apastambagr ¯ .hyas¯utra
+XLIV and L. Apastambagr ¯ .hyasūtra

 (ApGS) The ¯ Apastambˆıya Gr ˆ .ihyasˆutra with extracts from the commentaries of Haradatta and Sudarśanārya.
 Edit. by M. Winternitz.
 Vienna 1887.

-Apastambaśrautas¯utra ¯
+Apastambaśrautasūtra ¯

-(āSS) The ´ Srauta S¯utra of ´ Apastamba belonging to the ¯ Taittirīya Sam. hitā with the commentary of Rudradatta.
+(āSS) The ´ Srauta Sūtra of ´ Apastamba belonging to the ¯ Taittirīya Sam. hitā with the commentary of Rudradatta.
 Edit. by Richard Garbe.
 With new appendix

 containing corrections and emendations to the text by C.G.
 Kashikar.
 Delhi 1983 (second ed.).
 3 vols.

 (tr.
-Caland) Das Srautas¯utra des ´ Apastamba aus dem Sanskrit ¨ubersetzt von W. Caland. ¯ 1. – 7.
+Caland) Das Srautasūtra des ´ Apastamba aus dem Sanskrit ¨ubersetzt von W. Caland. ¯ 1. – 7.
 Buch, G¨ottingen/Leipzig 1921.
 8. – 15.
 Buch, Amsterdam 1924.

 Verhandelingen der Koninklijke Akademie van Wetenschappen, Afd.